dalequark/daleonai/_posts/2020-07-07-can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks.md

 Congratulations, you have just begun a long and rewarding career as a data labeler.
 Next stop, MIT!

 For my model, I hand-labeled about 300 images which took me \~30 minutes.
-Once you're done labeling data, it's just one click to actually train a model with AutoML--just click the "Train New Model" button and wait.
+Once you're done labeling data, it's just one click to train a model with AutoML--just click the "Train New Model" button and wait.

 ![](/images/screen-shot-2020-07-15-at-12-00-12-am.png)